 How to Become a More Confident Yoga Teacher with a Yoga Cues List

-I remember in the early days of teaching when I had just completed my yoga teacher training, thinking, am I ready?
+I remember in the early days of teaching when I had just completed my yoga teacher training, the questions were swirling in my head.
+I’d think, am I ready?
 Am I knowledgeable enough to do this?

 Will students like my class?
 Will they come back?